 From the magnificent main lawn radiate wide laurel-hedged rides which take you to the tranquil woodland beyond.
 In spring a wonderful display of Camellias, Rhododendrons and woodland planting is there to be enjoyed.
 In high summer the hydrangea collection makes a striking display of colour, and towering over the pinds the exceptionally fine Eucryphias make a magnificent sight.
 The trees and shrubs of the garden, and its woodland beyond, produce a rich tapestry of colour for our autumn visitors.
 The Larmer Tree contains a wonderful collection of ornate buildings retained in an enchanting and tranquil atmosphere.

-The gardens host many events during the year including open air film nights, Larmer Tree Music Festival and End of the Road Festival and are also available for private hire; therefore on Fridays and Saturdays the gardens are always closed.
+The gardens host many events during the year including open air film nights, Larmer Tree Music Festival and End of the Road Festival and are also available for private hire; therefore on Thursdays, Fridays and Saturdays the gardens are always closed.
 Please check the website for precise admissions information.

 |Ticket Type||Ticket Tariff|